 The main reasons are that although plants can be cheap to purchase, they're almost always cheaper to propagate.
 It's also very easy too.

-When it comes to propagating there are several methods to pick from and we explore each of them below.
+When it comes to propagating there are many methods to pick from and we explore each of them below.
 Whether you're increasing your own stock, planning on giving them away to friends and family or wanting to start fresh with a smaller version of an "old friend", we're going to teach you step by step about creating your own houseplants.

 There are several basic rules to remember when it comes to this topic.